 Through the power of print, we took our readers on a visual exploration of typography, space, composition, and illustration.
 With a visionary commitment to thought and artistry, our publications stimulate the curious, strengthen the imaginative and nurture the passionate.

-With 80+ contributors and features from countries such as Armenia, Amsterdam, Brazil, Chile, China, Copenhagen, Guadalupe, Lebanon, London, Mexico, Nigeria, Paris, The Philippines, Sudan, Switzerland, and 9 publications to date, we are immensely proud to have put a spotlight on thought-provocateurs and innovators such as:
+With 100+ contributors and features from countries such as Armenia, Amsterdam, Brazil, Chile, China, Copenhagen, Guadalupe, Lebanon, London, Mexico, Nigeria, Paris, Peru, The Philippines, Sudan and Switzerland, we are immensely proud to have put a spotlight on thought-provocateurs and innovators such as:

-Saul Williams, Ashara Ekuydayo, Souls of Mischief, Deanna Van Buren, Thomas Pridgen, Niema Jordan, Chief Xian aTunde Adjuah, MAVI, Dania Cabello, Mani Draper, Apache Skateboards, Thalma De Freitas, Armand Hammer, Jeannette Ehlers, Tonya Rapley, Edgar Villanueva and many more.
+Saul Williams (pictured), Ashara Ekuydayo, Souls of Mischief, Deanna Van Buren, Thomas Pridgen, Niema Jordan, Chief Xian aTunde Adjuah, MAVI, Dania Cabello, Mani Draper, Apache Skateboards, Thalma De Freitas, Armand Hammer, Jeannette Ehlers, Tonya Rapley, Edgar Villanueva and many more.

 You want to support Umber and make sure the Black and Brown perspective is centered in our narrative?
 Any support you give would go directly towards both our print production and paying our contributing journalist and visual artist.